Hands on: Hands on: iPhone 11 Pro Max review

 The price, however, might be a sticking point for many.
 It’s a bit trite to talk about how the high-end model costs more than a MacBook in certain territories - it’s true, but this has been the case for years now - and it’s really just a sensationalist headline, as they’re very different products.

-However, it does illustrate how expensive the iPhone 11 Pro Max is if you want the very top iPhone: it starts at $1,099 (£1,149) for the 64GB model, all the way up to $1,499 for the most expensive 512GB model - so if you’re not rich enough to swim regularly in a pool of money, it’s probably time to get saving.
+However, it does illustrate how expensive the iPhone 11 Pro Max is if you want the very top iPhone: it starts at $1,099 (£1,149 / AED 4,639) for the 64GB model, all the way up to $1,499 (AED 6,119) for the most expensive 512GB model - so if you’re not rich enough to swim regularly in a pool of money, it’s probably time to get saving.

 Camera and video